 There are two types of tests that detect Covid-19.
 The second is known as PCR testing.
 Both tests require a swab from the back of your nose or throat but unlike the antigen test, the PCR test sample is sent to a lab for testing.
 The process can take hours and requires highly sophisticated lab equipment and specialists.
 This process may be time consuming but it also comes with its perks, in that, the results are almost 100% accurate.

-As previously mentioned, an antigen test only takes a few minutes.
+As previously mentioned, the test only takes a few minutes.
 But while the antigen test may be noticeably quicker, the downside is decreased sensitivity.
 Therefore the antigen test may not be as accurate at picking up the virus when the individual is outside the active infection stage.

 When it comes to the antigen test, the person who administers the test can be crucial.
 A UK study found that the accuracy of the antigen test fell to 58% when administered by self-trained staff, versus 79% when tested by healthcare professionals.
 Source Horizon Magazine.